princejothan/PRINCE-PORTFOLIO/README.md

 ## CONTACT

-I can quickly grasp the concept of the brief given to him and deliver an astonishing job without suppervison
+I can quickly grasp the concept of the brief given to me and deliver an astonishing job without suppervison

 ### Email: princejothan@gmail.com
 ### Whatsapp: 08068894054